 Have you ever felt more awake after using Wi-Fi or even struggled to sleep through the night?
 Reports of these phenomena have been frequent and even prompted a study in 2007 that evaluated low-frequency modulation from cell phones and its impact on sleep.
 Participants were exposed to the electromagnetic signals from real phones or no signal from fake phones.
 Those exposed to the electromagnetic radiation had a significantly more difficult time falling asleep and changes in brainwave patterns were observed.

-It’s been suggested that sleeping near a phone, in a home with Wi-Fi, or in an apartment building with many Wi-Fi signals can create chronic sleep problems as the constant bombardment of Wi-Fi pollution interferes with falling asleep and sleep patterns.
-For many, sleep deprivation is just the start for larger problems.
+It’s been suggested that sleeping near a phone, in a home with Wi-Fi, or in an apartment building with many Wi-Fi signals can create chronic sleep concerns as the constant bombardment of Wi-Fi pollution interferes with falling asleep and sleep patterns.
+For many, sleep deprivation is just the start for larger concerns.
 The development of depression and hypertension have also been linked to inadequate sleep.